FLClab/MICRA-Net/README.md

 model_path = os.path.join(".", "MICRA-Net", "Results", "dryrun", "checkpoints.hdf5")
 ```

+For the Ilastik models, we provided within the baseline folders a `convert.py` script.
+This script may be used to extract the Ilastik model from the `hdf5` file.
+We refer the user to the [Ilastik website](https://www.ilastik.org/) to download the software and instructions on how to use it.

+<a id="system-requirements"></a>
 # System requirements

+<a id="hardware-requirements"></a>
 ## Hardware requirements

 For inference, MICRA-Net requires a standard computer to run the scripts with sufficient RAM to load an image and network in memory.

-For training MICRA-Net and other baselines in the it Actin folder, a minimum of 16G of available RAM is required to load the data in memory.
+For training MICRA-Net and other baselines in the `Actin` folder, a minimum of 16G of available RAM is required to load the data in memory.
 It is strongly recommended to have a graphical processing unit (GPU).
 With the default parameters, the current memory necessary on the GPU is less than 12G.
+This can be reduced by lowering the `batch_size` parameters of the models.

 <a id="software-requirements"></a>
 ## Software requirements

+<a id="os-requirements"></a>
 ### OS requirements

 The source code was tested on macOS (10.15) and Ubuntu (18.04 and 20.04).
 It should also work on Windows with a few `filepath` modifications.

+<a id="python-dependencies"></a>
 ### Python dependencies

 The source code `MICRA-Net` relies on Python scientific librairies.
 The source code was tested in a Python 3.7 environnement.
 We provide a `requirements.txt` file to facilitate the installation of the necessary dependencies.

+<a id="installation-guide"></a>
 ### Installation guide

 Assuming the users have a working installation of Python on their computer (we recommend using [Anaconda](https://docs.anaconda.com/anaconda/install/)), the users should create a new Python 3.7 environnement to avoid impacting on other file dependencies.
 The complete installation should be less than 15 minutes.